nhsconnect/prm-practice-migration-staging/guide/09-end-of-your-migration.md

 The migration will end at the point at which all data has been re-entered, practice staff are trained and are comfortably using the new system.
 Access to the old system has ended and the new system has been officially signed off by the practice.

-## The ‘run-off period’ {#the-run-off-period}
+## The ‘Post Go-Live period’ {#the-run-off-period}

-The ‘run-off period’ is used to describe the time whereby the practice has access to both the old and new systems.
-The run-off period should be agreed with the suppliers.
+The ‘Post Go-Live period’ is used to describe the time whereby the practice has access to both the old and new systems.
+The Post Go-Live period should be agreed with the suppliers.
 Access to the old system is usually retained for cross referencing data, validation and mapping only.

-Practices sometimes require a longer run-off period and this should be agreed with the CCG as this may incur additional costs.
+Practices sometimes require a longer Post Go-Live period and this should be agreed with the CCG as this may incur additional costs.

 <!-- [UPLIFT] Removed specific reference to 45 days -->
 {%- capture lesson_learnt_3 -%}